uib/iam-scim/README.md

 Users should not be able to login using this account.
 Any active session using this account should also be terminated.

+### User `.externalId`

+The identifier of the person that owns this account.
+It is preferable that `/Persons/{externalId}` fetches information on the person.
+For UH-IAM this will be the UH-ID (another UUID value).

 ### User `.emails`

 The email addresses associated with this account.
 The email addresses are